winngwephyo9/TestingNote/README.md

 /**
  * @event wheel
- * @description Custom Forge Viewer-style zoom.
+ * @description --- MODIFIED: Smoother, more precise Forge Viewer-style zoom. ---
+ * The zoom speed has been reduced to prevent overshooting and provide a more
+ * controlled, precise user experience.
  */
 viewerContainer.addEventListener('wheel', (event) => {
     event.preventDefault();